Come on in. We’ve got room in front. Okay, everyone settled? Can you hear me in back? Good. Now, I’ve got a few confessions to make.

-Yes, I confess that I never came right out and said it then, but those posts cut deeper in some ways than hearing about pregnancies from women who had never visited a reproductive endocrinologist.
+I confess I never came right out and said it then, but those posts cut deeper in some ways than hearing about pregnancies from women who had never visited a reproductive endocrinologist.
 In my angry world, infertile women who posted baby pictures and raved about their newborns were the equivalent of women who unabashedly brought their children into infertility clinics.

-What riled me up the worst?
-When women in treatment who did go on to conceive and deliver — between posting about the joys of motherhood and the cutest thing their child just did — breezily exclaimed that they could have happily built a live without children if the treatments hadn’t worked.
+What riled me the worst?
+When women in treatment who did go on to conceive and deliver — between posting about the joys of motherhood and the cutest thing their child just did — breezily exclaimed they could have happily built a live without children if the treatments hadn’t worked.
 “Oh, yes, I know I could have been happy.
 I would not have looked back …. now here’s Junior at 3 mos!”

 It’s damned easy to be magnanimous, I grumbled, when you’ve gotten that which someone else can’t achieve.
 When you’re grieving the last thing you want to hear is the equivalent of, “Oh, it’s not that bad.
 I know I’d be fine in your shoes.
 Tra la.”

-Just as I could never begin to pretend that I know what it’s truly like to feel a baby stir or kick in my womb, women who have never ACTUALLY felt the devastation of knowing that conception and pregnancy will never occur won’t ever truly know what it means to accept that the delivery room is permanently off limits.
+Just as I could never begin to pretend I know what it’s truly like to feel a baby stir or kick in my womb, women who have never ACTUALLY felt the devastation of knowing that conception and pregnancy will never occur won’t ever truly know what it means to accept that the delivery room is permanently off limits.
 The finality is overwhelming.
 Some experiences you have to actually live to know.

-Furthermore, there is no joy, no celebration in stopping fertility treatment (well, other than seeing your bank account stop hemorrhaging and your belly and thighs recover from the bruising).
+Furthermore, there is no joy, no celebration in stopping infertility treatment (well, other than seeing your bank account stop hemorrhaging and your belly and thighs recover from the bruising).
 It’s not a choice in an empowering sense.
 When financial and emotional resources are rapidly depleting and you’re not getting any younger, you are faced with the unpleasant task of deciding when it’s time to throw in the towel and step away from the clinic.
-It is one in a series of difficult decisions that haunt you.
+It is one in a series of difficult decisions that haunt.
 That’s because stopping treatment doesn’t eradicate the tiny hope that nature might, just might, pull out a Hail Mary pass.

 Until I formally hit menopause I expect to hear a small voice continue to wonder about whether a spontaneous pregnancy might possibly make the record books.
-And that rather torturous wondering in and of itself is something one has to come to terms with, each in our own way and in our own time.
+And this torturous wondering in and of itself is something one has to come to terms with, each in our own way and in our own time.

 It looks more like this image I created (see left).
-So, in sorting out all of the complicated emotions that accompanied the realization that life wasn’t going according to plan, I learned to appreciate that I’m stronger than I ever thought I was.
+So, in sorting out all of the complicated emotions that accompanied the realization that life wasn’t going according to plan, I learned to appreciate I’m stronger than I ever thought.
 The barrage of pregnancies in IF land and the unexpected behaviors I witnessed all around the infertility blogosphere provided a boot camp of sorts.
 The “days until delivery” widgets and discussions about what color to paint the nursery toughened me up along the way and prepared me to do battle with the real world.